35 Revealing Down Syndrome Statistics & Facts

-But, first, let’s see some of the most intriguing facts and figures regarding this condition:
+But, first, let’s see some of the most intriguing facts and figures regarding this condition.

-Top 10 Facts and Statistics on Down Syndrome
+Top 10 Down Syndrome Statistics for 2022

 - Approximately 95% of people who have Down syndrome have the “trisomy 21” type.